kmcgillivray/kmcgillivray.github.io/_posts/2025-02-17-react-form-validation.md

   sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
 ></iframe>

+> Note: Open the file browser to view the `Form` component and see the whole system working together in `src/App.tsx`!

 In this complete version, we've accomplished all of our goals:

 1. We've written zero "validation" logic, meaning logic to check and compare the actual value of a field to a valid state.
 The interface is fully declarative for developers.